-- Substantiated: there is a sufficient evidence to prove the allegation - Malicious: there is sufficient evidence to disprove the allegation and there has been a deliberate act to deceive - False: there is sufficient evidence to disprove the allegation - Unsubstantiated: there is insufficient evidence to either prove or disprove the allegation.
+- Substantiated: there is sufficient evidence to prove the allegation. - Malicious: there is sufficient evidence to disprove the allegation and there has been a deliberate act to deceive or cause harm to the person subject to the allegation. - False: there is sufficient evidence to disprove the allegation. - Unsubstantiated: there is insufficient evidence to either prove or disprove the allegation.
 The term, therefore, does not imply guilt or innocence. - Unfounded: to reflect cases where there is no evidence or proper basis which supports the allegation being made.

-The Case Manager will discuss with the LADO whether a referral to the Disclosure and Barring Service or Teaching Regulation Agency should be made where an allegation is substantiated and the person is dismissed or the College ceases to use their services, or the person resigns or otherwise ceases to provide their services.
+The Case Manager will discuss with the LADO whether a referral to the Disclosure and Barring Service (DBS) or Teaching Regulation Agency should be made where an allegation is substantiated and the person is dismissed or the College ceases to use their services, or the person resigns or otherwise ceases to provide their services.
 The College has a legal obligation to report promptly to the DBS any person (whether employed, contracted, a volunteer or a student) who has harmed, or poses a risk of harm, to a child or young person, or if there is reason to believe the member of staff has committed one of a number of listed offences, and who has been removed from working (paid or unpaid) in regulated activity, or would have been removed had they not left.